giellalt/lang-olo/olo.md

 ## src-fst-morphology-affixes-propernouns.lexc.md

 Proper noun inflection
-The LIVVI-KARELIAN language proper nouns inflect in the same cases as regular nouns, but sometimes with a colon (':') as separator.
+The LIVVI KARELIAN language proper nouns inflect in the same cases as regular nouns, but sometimes with a colon (':') as separator.

 LEXICON PROP_